subaladhikari/sneakerwrap/README.md

     * Cart and checkout functionality - Work in progress.

 ## Development
 While building projects for my portfolio, I thought that everyone else would have the same ecommerce site with same app mechanism.
 I decided to create a sneaker company site instead that has/will have all the functionality of an ecommerce site and more.
 As a freelancer, I built a template website for a client through Reddit, which I then used to create this sneaker wrap website.
+Archieved Collection.
+Made in my senior year of college.

 ## Owner
 ``Designed & Developed`` by – Subal Adhikari – subaladhikari01@gmail.com<br>